ukui/peony/libpeony-qt/README.md

 ## content
 ### FileInfo and FileInfoManager
-In peony-qt, a file can be abstracted to a FileInfo class.
+In Peony, a file can be abstracted to a FileInfo class.
 It contains some information about the file, such as uri, icon, size, etc. When the FileInfo was created, it should be managed by FileInfoManager.
 So that the file system will be mapped to a hash table.
 The FileInfoManager is desgined to a static single global instance, and the FileInfo instances are wrapped by a std::shared_ptr.
 The FileInfo instance life is not same as a regular smart pointer's instance life.
 Actually, FileInfo in FileInfoManager will destoryed by a third classed instance which hold this smart pointer.
 It will be destoryed when the last third classed instance holder deconstrunction.